SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/Python/Head_Pose_Detection.md

 ```

-### Calculate attentivity index
+### 5)Calculate attentivity index
 Now, the attentivityindex will be calculated using Yaw angle available from head pose inference result.
 - Replace #TODO Head_Pose_Detection 4
 - Paste the following lines